Real answers to your

 Watch for: unexplained spikes in your water bill, the sound of running water when no fixtures are on, warm or damp spots on concrete floors, cracks in tile or foundation, mold or mildew smell near floor level, and low water pressure throughout the house.

 Slab leaks are especially common in post-war Southern California homes (1945–1975) where copper water lines were buried in concrete.
-If you're seeing two or more of these signs, a professional leak detection visit ($249) is worth the peace of mind.
+If you're seeing two or more of these signs, a professional leak detection visit is worth the peace of mind.

 We use three non-invasive tools: electronic acoustic listening devices that amplify the sound of water escaping under pressure, thermal imaging cameras that detect temperature differences from wet spots behind walls or under slabs, and pressure isolation testing that narrows the leak to a specific branch line.

 These tools let us pinpoint leaks within inches — so when repair is needed, we open one small access point instead of tearing up an entire floor.
-The diagnostic visit costs $249 and includes full documentation.

 Ask a licensed technician directly.